-You might like this deck if you enjoy varied and extremely unconventional lines of play.

 Command Tower and Mystic Monastery: make all 3 colors and that's pretty neato.

 Path of Ancestry: but I'm not playing minotaurs or monks.
-That's not quite true, because of changeling, but the truth is that this is literally a Mystic Monastery that scrys 1 when I cast Zedruu herself, so it's silly to not play just because this isn't monk tribal.
+The truth is that this is literally a Mystic Monastery that scrys 1 when I cast Zedruu herself, so it's silly to not play just because this isn't monk tribal.

 Forbidden Orchard: makes all 5 colors and it gives someone a friend.
 In multiplayer, sometimes the spirit is even a good thing on its own, and even if it isn't, I've never foregone mana because I feared a 1/1.
 But remember the tokens are owned by whoever they entered under, so they don't feed zedruu.
 Boooo.